jpetrucci49/yabe-browser/README.md

 As a user, I need to be able to remove my items.

 Version 2: \
-As a user, I want to have many lists, composed of many different items \
+As a user, I want to view other bidders submissions live as they are submitted. \
-As a user, I want to see on a map where all my activities are
+As a user, I want to see when the auction expires in a meaningful way \
+As a user, I want to see who the current top bidder for any auction item. \
+As a user, I want to be able to win auctions which expire while I am top bidder.

 ### Wireframe: